 The Company will bear the entire cost of solicitation, including the preparation, assembly, printing and mailing of this Proxy Statement, the enclosed Proxy Card and any additional solicitation materials furnished to the stockholders.
 Copies of solicitation materials will be furnished to brokerage houses, fiduciaries and custodians holding shares in their names that are beneficially owned by others so that they may forward this solicitation material to such beneficial owners.
 In addition, the Company may reimburse such persons for their costs in forwarding the solicitation materials to such beneficial owners.
-The original solicitation of proxies by mail may be supplemented by a solicitation by telephone, telegram or other means by directors, officers or employees of the Company.
-No additional compensation will be paid to these individuals for any such services.
+The original solicitation of proxies by mail may be supplemented by solicitation in person, or by telephone, e-mail or other means, by directors, officers or employees of the Company, without additional compensation.
 Except as described above, the Company does not presently intend to solicit proxies other than by mail.

-Important Notice of Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on June 5, 2014:
+Important Notice of Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on June 2, 2016:

-Our proxy materials including our Proxy Statement, 2013 Annual Report on Form 10-K and proxy card are available on the Internet and may be viewed and printed, free of charge, at http://liveperson2014.investorroom.com.
+Our proxy materials, including our Proxy Statement, 2015 Annual Report on Form 10-K and proxy card, are available on the Internet and may be viewed and printed, free of charge, at http://liveperson2016.investorroom.com.